yilundu/generals_a3c/README.md

 ## A3C Bot Training

+We an also train a generals.io bot using reinforcement learning.
+Specifically, we create a generals.io environment with a bundled policy bot.
+Our bot then interacts with this generals.io environment and receives rewards each time it takes a tile, city or general.

-To train policy network use the following code:
+To train the A3C network use the following code:
 ```
 usage: main.py [-h] [--lr LR] [--gamma GAMMA] [--tau TAU]
                [--entropy-coef ENTROPY_COEF]